What qualifications do I need to become a nutritionist?

 I want to become qualified as a professional nutritionist.
 Should I choose a university or private college?

-While many education and training providers in Australia have Higher Education status (so can offer degree qualifications), when considering nutrition course providers – “colleges”, “institutes” and “academies” are not nearly as well recognised or regarded in the Australian nutrition and health science industry as universities are.
+While many Australian education and training providers have Higher Education status (can offer degree qualifications), when considering nutrition course providers – “colleges”, “institutes” and “academies” are not nearly as well recognised or regarded in the Australian nutrition and health science industry as universities are.
 When deciding where to study in order to become a ‘nutritionist’ it is important to consider many factors.
-The following information has been developed to help you navigate your nutrition course study-path options and questions to ask if you are wanting to become an appropriately qualified nutritionist.
+We have developed the following guide to help you choose the best nutrition course for you and questions to ask if you are wanting to become a qualified nutritionist.

 Generally most professional nutrition courses will take a minimum of three/four -years full time study to complete (unless you have already completed an undergraduate degree in a related health science).